jonatancisneros/TransferLearningTFM/README.md

 ## Limitations

-I realized that the recorded images used for KNN have to be limited in order for the model to work properly in a browser.
+I realized that the recorded images used for KNN have to be limited in order for the model to work properly in a browser, otherwise it can slow down the client device.

 ## Conculsions